 With the feet extended at any level, it’s much easier for the back of the laptop cooling pad to move around.
 Although we did find a little difficult once we’ve actually got the weight of a laptop sitting on it.

 On the back from left to right, there are the fan speed adjustment dial buttons to control fan speed.
 It has the five lightening effects that change between seven different colors.
 Here it also has a power input button as well.

 The fan speed dial can be turned all the way to one side to change or adjust laptop fan speed settings from low to high.

 We’ll include good CPU temperatures range with a fan at different speeds later.

 How much fan noise this laptop cooler make

-The laptop coolers’ fan is listed to run between 600 to 800 RPM and it sounds different at low and max fan speed.
-At a low fan speed 37.7 dBA and at max fan speed, this laptop cooler gives 42.8 dBA sound.
+The Thermaltake Massive 20 RGB laptop coolers’ fans are listed to run between 600 to 800 RPM and it sounds different at low and max fan speed.
+At a low fan speed of 37.7 dBA and at max fan speed, this laptop cooler gives 42.8 dBA sound.
 So there’s not really much difference between the minimum and maximum speeds

 We used the Auris x7 laptop at idle during the test to check if it gives the noisy fan sound.
 Besides hearing the fan from the laptop cooling pad there’s not much of a difference between running the fan at low or maximum speeds.
 The difference was even less noticeable when we include the laptop fan noise.